-The solution lies in a password manager that stores all of your passwords in one single secure database that's password protected.
-Meanwhile, autofill features mean usernames and passwords can be automatically entered into website and ensures they don't have to be typed.
+There is a solution though, which comes in the form of a password manager.
+These clever apps store all of your passwords in one single secure database that's password protected.
+Meanwhile, autofill features mean usernames and passwords can be automatically entered into website, ensuring they don't have to be typed.

 This easy to use software is a mini-miracle and is widely regarded as one of the best password managers in the business.
 It builds on the (relatively) simple idea of auto generating complicated passwords for you by putting them into a fresh looking database.
 All you need remember is one master password (keep it secret, keep it safe).